fernandostc/tm-summit-challenges/content/trial/_index.md

 #### 2º Register on Cloud One portal for 30 days free trial

 <details>
-  <summary> -> <code>CLICK HERE</code> to see the steps-by-steps on how to <strong>create your Cloud One Account</strong> </summary>
+  <summary> -> <code>CLICK HERE</code> to see the steps to <strong>create your Cloud One Account</strong> </summary>

-**1.** Go to [Register for a free trial](https://cloudone.trendmicro.com/register), fill-up the form details and click Sign Up.
+**1.** Go to [Register for a free trial](https://cloudone.trendmicro.com/register), complete the form and click Sign Up.

 ![C1C](/images/c1c_1.png)

-**2.** After you will see a message about your Sign Up in Cloud One.
+**2.** You will then see a message about your Cloud One registration.

 ![C1C](/images/c1c_2.png)

-**3.** Go to your mailbox from the email that you used to register in Cloud One and verify your registration from Cloud One.
-The email will look like the below example, you will just need to click Verify Email.
+**3.** Go to the inbox of the email you used to register for Cloud One and verify your registration.
+The email will look like the below – you will just need to click Verify Email.

 ![C1C](/images/c1c_3.png)

-**4.** Now you will need to sign in to complete the verification process.
+**4.** Next, sign in to complete the verification process.

 ![C1C](/images/c1c_4.png)

-**5.** You will need to create an Account Alias, in our case I'm using <code>Modernization_Workshop</code>,  after choose which region you would like to hosted your data from Cloud One, then click Continue.
+**5.** You will need to create an Account Alias (in our case I'm using <code>Modernization_Workshop</code>) and then select in which region you would like to host your data from Cloud One, then click Continue.

 ![C1C](/images/c1c_5.png)

-**6.** Choose the account that you just create and then click Go.
+**6.** Choose the account that you just created and click Go.

 ![C1C](/images/c1c_6.png)

-**7.** Now you are log in Trend Micro Cloud One Platform
+**7.** Now you are logged into the Trend Micro Cloud One Platform.

 ![C1C](/images/c1c_7.png)